August 2, 2018

 In 2009, we had almost double the number of wineries in our region that we have today.

-Names like Ziebarth Wines, Stuart Range, Shady Lane Vineyards, Arabesque Winery, Roderick’s Vineyard, Captain’s Paddock, the Booie Range Distillery and many more are now just distant memories of a boom that came … and went.
+Names like Ziebarth Wines, Stuart Range, Shady Lane Vineyards, Arabesque Winery, Roderick’s Vineyard, Captain’s Paddock, Whistle Stop Wines, the Booie Range Distillery and more are now just distant memories of a boom that came … and went.

 We also had roughly double the number of tourism operators we have today, including several who were regular exhibitors at Regional Flavours but no longer exist – Taste South Burnett, as one example.

-In fairness, there were other factors that came into play during the last decade that contributed to this spectacular implosion in local tourism businesses.
+In fairness, there were other factors that came into play during the last decade that contributed to this spectacular implosion in our region’s tourism.

-The 2011 and 2013 floods were two disasters that immediately spring to mind.
+The 2011 and 2013 floods are two disasters that immediately spring to mind.
 So was the GFC.
 And the great Australian ‘wine lake’ didn’t help either.

 But whatever the cause, it seems clear Regional Flavours has not helped us reverse the situation

-So if Council’s aim in sponsoring local producers and chefs to attend this event is to turn things around in this market segment, then Regional Flavours is clearly not delivering, and has never delivered.
+So if Council’s aim in sponsoring local producers and chefs to attend this event is to turn things around in this market segment, then Regional Flavours is clearly not delivering, has never delivered and even if it could, would never deliver much.

 There probably are.